icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [Smart Location Database](https://www.epa.gov/smartgrowth/smart-location-mapping#SLD) -  The Smart Location Database is a nationwide geographic data resource for measuring location efficiency.
 It includes more than 90 attributes summarizing characteristics such as housing density, diversity of land use, neighborhood design, destination accessibility, transit service, employment, and demographics.
 Most attributes are available for every census block group in the United States.
 - [USBuildingFootprints](https://github.com/microsoft/USBuildingFootprints) -  Microsoft Maps is releasing country wide open building footprints datasets in United States.
 This dataset contains ~130,000,000 computer generated building footprints derived using our computer vision algorithms on satellite imagery.
 This data is freely available for download and use.
 Additional Information:[Article](https://www.nytimes.com/interactive/2018/10/12/us/map-of-every-building-in-the-united-states.html).
-- [CoStar](https://www.costar.com/) - A commercial real estate information and analytics provider serving the UK, US, and Canada.

 ### Climate